scalableinternetservicesarchive/whispr/README.md

 3. Database migrations on startup must be done with commmand: `docker exec -d whispr_web_1 rails db:migrate RAILS_ENV=development`
 4. For further usage of `./run`, use `./run usage`.

+## NOTES:
+Without Docker, Need to Setup Postgresql Database MACOS: brew install postgres
+Need to have database server running with a Mac program like Postgres Log into database and run: `create role whispr login createdb;`

 ## Testing

 -  TODO: under construction